evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 ## Performance

 The Nio ET7 has a maximum power of 360KW (489hp).
 The total torque is 700nm.
 The 0-100km/h sprint (0-62mph) takes 4 seconds.
-The top speed is 200 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 200 km/h.

 ## Battery, range, and charging